 Research Key Words

 Words that describe what Dr. Watrelot focuses her research on are:

 - Phenolic compounds

 Dr. Watrelot's current projects include:

-- Winery consulting and development of an Extension program for the Iowa and Midwest wine industry.
+- Provide support to winery and provide Extension and Outreach programs for the Iowa and Midwest wine industry.

 - Development of fact sheets on wine faults, winemaking practices.

-- Development of articles on research/winemaking topic in the section "Let's focus on .... with Dr. Watrelot" in the newsletters of the Midwest Grape and Wine Industry Institute (MGWII).
+- Development of articles on research/winemaking topic in the section "Let's focus on .... with Dr. Watrelot" in the newsletter of the Midwest Grape and Wine Industry Institute (MGWII).